Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-Before your appointment, it’s a good idea to create a list of questions.
-This preparation will help you get more out of the time with the health professional and help you to remember everything you want to ask.
-Use the Healthdirect question builder, which you can print or email so it's convenient for you to take to your appointment.
+Before your appointment, you can write a list of questions.
+This will help you to get more out of the time with the health professional.
+Use the healthdirect Question Builder tool.
+You can print it out or email so it's convenient for you to take to your appointment.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.